Leona Maguire: 2015

 On 25 June, Maguire was named on the 2015 All-ACC Academic Team which recognises academic as well as athletic excellence.
 The same month, she won the Golfweek National Player of the Year award and was selected to Golfweek's All-America First Team.
 On 6 July Maguire was named on the WGCA 2015 All-American Scholar Team.

-On 27 July, Maguire represented Great Britain & Ireland in the Vagliano Trophy against Europe, held at Malone Golf Club, Belfast, Northern Ireland.
-Europe won with 12.5 points to 11.5.
-Maguire was undefeated, contributing 3.5 points of the GB & Ireland total.
+Maguire was undefeated representing Great Britain & Ireland in the 2015 Vagliano Trophy against Europe, held at Malone Golf Club, Belfast, Northern Ireland.

-Maguire was invited as a guest amateur to play in the European Ladies Tour's ISPS Handa Ladies European Masters held at Buckinghamshire Golf Club, Denham, England on 2–5 July.
-She stunned the professionals by finishing second, just one shot off the lead with rounds of 69, 70, 69, and 69.
-As an amateur Maguire could not accept the prize money of €50,000.
-In her last seven stroke-play competitions, she finished 1st, 3rd, 1st, 1st, 2nd, 1st, and 2nd.
-On 20 August 2015, Maguire was awarded the Mark H. McCormack Medal given annually to the number-one-ranked female amateur player in the world.
-Maguire was invited to play in the fifth and final major of the year, The Evian Championship held at Evians Golf Club, Evian Les Bains, France, on 10–13 September.
+At the 2015 European Ladies Tour's ISPS Handa Ladies European Masters at Buckinghamshire Golf Club, Denham, England, Maguire finished second, but as an amateur she did not receive the prize money of €50,000.

-Maguire finished as leading amateur and became the first woman ever from the Republic of Ireland to make the cut in a major.
-Again as an amateur Maguire could not accept her prize money of €18,648, meaning forfeited over €68,000 in prize money in 2015.
-Nonetheless, she was included in the top 300 of the Women's World Golf Rankings.
+Maguire was also invited to play in the final major of 2015, The Evian Championship in France and finished as leading amateur.
+Again as an amateur Maguire did not receive the prize money of €18,648 but advanced in to the top 300 of the Women's World Golf Rankings.
 In September Maguire was awarded the European Ladies' Amateur Golf Ranking's gold medal.
 In December she won the Irish Women's Amateur Golfer of The Year award for the third time.